Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: Mellin-Barnes Regularization

 where $(\mp M-1)\pi< \theta< (\mp M+1)\pi$ and $M>0$.
 In the above result the sum over $n$ in the MB integral has been replaced by the Riemann zeta function $\zeta(s)$.
 However, as in the case of Equivalence\ (\ref{twentysix}), the sum over $n$ involving the exponential terms can be divergent.
 Therefore, we need to replace it by its regularized value, which can be determined again by using Lemma\ 2.2.
 In particular, by expressing the difference of the logarithms, $ \ln \left((1-e^{-2i\pi z})/(1-e^{2i \pi z}) \right)$, as $\ln \left(-\, e^{-2i \pi z}\right)$, we find after a little algebra that

 where $(\mp M -1)\pi < \theta< (\mp M +1) \pi$.
 Note that the final term contributes only when $M$ is odd.

 There is, however, a problem with the above result.
-When $\theta = (\mp M -1/2) \pi$ or $\theta=(\mp M+1/2) \pi$, the series resulting from summing an infinite number of residue contributions as represented by the second term on the rhs of Equivalence\ (\ref{sixtyninea}) is purely real.
+When $\theta = (\mp M -1/2) \pi$ or $\theta=(\mp M+1/2) \pi$, the series resulting from summing an infinite number of residue contributions as represented by the second term on the rhs of Equivalence\ (\ref{sixtyninea}) is real.
 Yet the regularized value can become complex as witnessed by the first term on the rhs of Equivalence\ (\ref{seventyone}).
-Furthermore, this term is ambiguous because the complex part of the logarithm of a negative real number is equal to $(2j+1) \pi$, where $j$ can be any integer.
+Furthermore, this term is ambiguous because the imaginary part of the logarithm of a negative real number is equal to $(2j+1) \pi$, where $j$ can be any integer.
 Therefore, we need to invoke the Zwaan-Dingle principle \cite{din73}, which states that an initially real-valued function cannot suddenly acquire imaginary terms.
 For $\theta= \pm (M-1/2) \pi$ and $M > 0$, this means that we must take the real part of the regularized value given above.
 As a consequence, we find that $\ln \Gamma(z)$ becomes discontinuous for these values of $\theta$, while the sum becomes

-In obtaining this result both the cases of $M$ being odd and even have been considered separately.
+In obtaining this result both cases of $M$ being odd and even have been considered separately.
 In addition, the sum yields two separate sums, one in terms of growing exponentials, viz.\ $\exp(2 n \pi |z|)$ and the other in terms of decaying exponentials, $\exp(-2n \pi |z|)$.
 The first of these sums is divergent and must be regularized.
 Therefore, Lemma\ 2.2 has been employed again in arriving at the result on the rhs.
-It should aslo be noted that it is still necessary to take the real part on the rhs because the logarithm of the first term on the rhs yields a complex value.
+However, note that it is still necessary to take the real part on the rhs because the logarithm of the first term on the rhs yields a complex value.